Why You Need A Clothes Layering System For Hunting

 What Is The Best Base Layer For Hunting?

 Layering systems start with a base layer.
 This layer fits close to the body with the primary purpose of wicking sweat away from the skin.
 Sweat becomes dangerous when it cools the body beyond what it can reheat in cold environments (think hypothermia).
-Preventing sweat before it begins is best, but when in high-intensity activity that is hard.
+Preventing sweat before it begins is best, but that’s hard to do during high-intensity activity.
 Base layers work to keep that sweat from cooling the body by bringing it to the surface where it can evaporate away from the skin.

 Featured Items: Men's ThermoNeutral Down Jacket

 The outer layer is your shell.
-Here your keywords are defend and durable.
-You need gear that will protect you against wind and rain while withstanding your moves through dark and dense timber.
-Forloh’s AllClima pants and jacket offer windproof and waterproof protection but with vents that can be zipped open after a quick climb and then closed once cooled down, eliminating the hassle of dropping and adding layers after movement.
+Here you want something durable that can defend you against the elements.
+You need an outer layer and hunting jacket that will protect you against wind and rain while withstanding your moves through dark and dense timber.
+Forloh’s AllClima jackets and outdoor pants offer windproof and waterproof protection.
+Vents that can be zipped open after a quick climb and then closed once you’ve cooled down eliminate the hassle of dropping and adding layers after movement.

-Layer systems tend to focus on the core and legs, but don’t forget your hands, feet, and head.
+Hunting layering systems tend to focus on the core and legs—but don’t forget your head, hands, and feet.
 Neck gaiters prevent cool wind from sneaking down your back.
+Headgear, like FORLOH’s Softshell Beanie, should be comfortable but not tight and if possible, windproof.
 Lightweight gloves keep wind off your hands while retaining dexterity.
-Headgear, like Forloh’s Softshell Beanie, should be comfortable but not tight and if possible, windproof.
-A special note on socks: bulking up for insulation can also affect your boot size and comfort and should be tried before going afield.
+A special note on socks: bulking up for insulation can also affect your boots’ fit and comfort; try them out first before going afield.

-- Change your socks when you break for lunch; there is little else that beats the feeling of fresh socks.
+- Change your socks when you break for lunch; almost nothing beats the feeling of fresh socks.

-- Refine your gear choices after each trip.
+- Refine your hunting gear choices after each trip.

 - Keep more layers with you than you’ll think you’ll need in your pack.